Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Dr. Eva Mistry 25:18

 So generally, it’s the grants are about five years, typical grants are about five years.
-But of course, there’s no rule that you can’t get it done in, you know, shorter period actually is great if you can get the study done in a shorter period than that.
+But of course, there’s no rule that you can’t get it done in, you know, a shorter period is great if you can get the study done in a shorter period than that.

 Bill Gasiamis 25:35